COA to DepEd: Return P12.3-B misused budget

 These “deficiencies,” it added, took a hit on the DepEd’s program to enhance the Filipino students’ information and communication technology competencies.

-For its Last Mile Schools program, the COA cited a status report of DepEd’s education facilities division that showed only three out of the 93 intended classrooms were completed in 2023, 69 were ongoing, while the remaining 21 were still under bidding.
+For its Last Mile Schools program, the COA cited a status report of DepEd’s education facilities division that showed only three out of the 93 intended classrooms were completed in 2023, 69 were ongoing, and the remaining 21 were still under bidding.

 Last Mile Schools are makeshift classrooms in geographically isolated and disadvantaged areas that were revamped into “standard” ones to ensure quality learning for students.

-From 2018 up to 2023, DepEd’s program for the repair and rehabilitation of school buildings, called the Basic Education Facilities Fund, also suffered from “poor implementation, deficiencies in the electrification” of facilities, and “lapses” in the inspection, delivery and safekeeping of procured school furniture.
+From 2018 up to 2023, DepEd’s program for the repair and rehabilitation of school buildings called the Basic Education Facilities Fund, also suffered from “poor implementation, deficiencies in the electrification” of facilities, and “lapses” in the inspection, delivery, and safekeeping of procured school furniture.

-For DepEd’s School-Based Feeding Program, the COA said that the agency’s “commitment to provide good nutrition to learners was not optimally achieved” because of the delays in the “regular and milk feeding components” in 21 schools division offices, failure to abide by the technical requirements of the project, and the “nonprogramming of unutilized funds.”
+For DepEd’s School-Based Feeding Program, the COA said that the agency’s “commitment to providing good nutrition to learners was not optimally achieved” because of the delays in the “regular and milk feeding components” in 21 schools division offices, failure to abide by the technical requirements of the project, and the “nonprogramming of unutilized funds.”

 Finding accountability